Detection and characterization of targets in complex media using fingerprint matrices

-\alex{Experimentally, the target contrast \alex{$\mathcal{C}_\gamma$} can be evaluated by considering the ratio between the value of $\gamma$ at each target position and its average outside of each target.
-A significant contrast ranging between 6 and 7 is found for each \corr{metal} \rev{sphere} (see $\mathcal{C}_\gamma$ values indicated for each cross-section \corr{in} Fig.~\ref{result}).
+{Figure~\ref{result} demonstrates that} the exponential decrease of the target echo {(captured by $\mathcal{C}_I$ in} Eq.~\ref{ball}) is largely compensated by the gain $G$ (Eq.~\ref{G}) provided by the fingerprint operator.
+Experimentally, the target contrast \alex{$\mathcal{C}_\gamma$} can be evaluated by considering the ratio between the value of $\gamma$ at each target position and its average outside of each target.
+A significant contrast ranging between 6 and 7 is found for each {metal} {sphere} (see $\mathcal{C}_\gamma$ values indicated for each cross-section {in} Fig.~\ref{result}).
 Those values are in qualitative agreement with the theoretical prediction: $\mathcal{C}_\gamma\sim G \times \mathcal{C}_I\sim$ 4.2 for sphere 1 and 7.6 for sphere 2.

+{The observed contrast is an important feature since it allows to compute a probability of false alarm $PFA$, \textit{i.e.} the probability that the bright spots in the $\gamma$-maps of Fig.~\ref{result} correspond to a normal multiple scattering fluctuation and not to coherent targets.
+Assuming Rayleigh statistics for multiple scattering speckle, the observed contrast values ($\mathcal{C}_{\gamma}\sim 6-7$) indicate an extremely small probability of false alarm: $PFA < 10^{-8}$ (see Supplementary Section~S6 and Figure~S15).
+Hence, the detection of metal spheres is achieved with an extremely high degree of confidence in Fig.~\ref{result}.}

-This high contrast} is an important feature since it can be seen as a signal-to-noise ratio that dictates the precision $\delta \rho_L$ of the localization process predicted by the Cram\'{e}r-Rao bound~\cite{Quazi1981,Desailly2015}: $\delta \rho_L \sim \delta \rho_D /\sqrt{\mathcal{C}_\gamma}$ (Supplementary Section~\ref{Cramer}). \rev{By increasing the target contrast with respect to its environment, the scattering invariant operator enhances the localization precision by a factor scaling as \alex{$\sqrt{N_T N_S}$ (Eq.~\ref{G})}.
+{Besides providing a detection rate, the contrast $\mathcal{C}_{\gamma}$ also dictates} the precision $\delta \rho_L$ of the localization process predicted by the Cram\'{e}r-Rao bound~\cite{Quazi1981,Desailly2015} (Supplementary Section~S5):

+{By increasing the target contrast with respect to its environment, the scattering invariant operator enhances the localization precision by a factor scaling as \alex{$\sqrt{N_T N_S}$ (Eq.~\ref{G})}.
 The more complex the target \alex{echo is}, the more beneficial our method becomes.}

+{This contrast-based evaluation of detection and localization performance can also be used to evaluate the robustness of the method with respect to electronic noise that would unavoidably pollute the recorded data in presence of absorption.
+To do so, the initial contrast $\mathcal{C}_{I}$ can be replaced by a signal-to-noise ratio (SNR).
+The detection threshold is then inversely proportional to the factor $G$ (Eq.~\ref{G}) and the localization precision (Eq.~\ref{loc}) scales as $\delta \rho_L \sim {\delta \rho_D}/{ \sqrt{G \times \textrm{SNR}}}$.}\\